hettlage/pytest-db-content/docs/quickstart.rst

        assert genre_count == 3

 The order in which `fetch_all` returns the rows is undefined and must not be relied on.
-This is one of the reasons why you probably won't use it too often for checking table content, although as the test shows it can be helpful if you only need to check the number of rows (or maybe just have one row in the table).
+This is one of the reasons why you probably won't use it too often for checking table content, although (as the above test shows) it can be helpful if you only need to check the number of rows (or maybe just have one row in the table).

 `testdb` also has a `clean` method, which removes all rows from one table or all tables, depending on whether you pass a table name it.
 Let's write a test to see it in action.
 This must come *after* the test functions we've previously written.